AryaaSk/3D-Engine/README.md

-I had to do a lot of research to learn about how to render 3D shapes, into a 2D screen

-This project is based off of Matrix Transformations, and using unit vectors to rotate the objects.
+This is just a project I made to learn more about 3D rendering and Matrix transformations, it just allows you to render some boxes (may add more shapes in the future), and move the camera around with perspective and parallax viewing.

 ## Importing
 To import download the JS files, then import using script tags and linked to the correct directory: (You should also make sure to import in the correct order)